-Follow the Cadillac area’s Color Tour No. 2—look for the arrows on signs colored with leaves and marked No. 2—and you’ll reach the treasure-worthy Caberfae Scenic Overlook.
+Follow the Cadillac area’s Color Tour No. 2—look for the arrows on signs colored with fall leaves and marked No. 2—and you’ll reach the treasure-worthy Caberfae Scenic Overlook.
 Along the way take in a waterfall, fish hatchery, lakeshore pull-off and snack stops for jerky and cheese.
 More directions at CadillacMichigan.com.

 For Northern Michigan landscape photographers, the Buckley High Rollaways overlook—which delivers a stunning view of the Manistee River Valley—is a must-shoot location during autumn.
 From the M-37 blinker in “downtown” Buckley, go east on Wexford Ave.
 1 mile to N-17.
 Turn right (south) and go a half-mile to W4.
 Turn left (east) on W4 about 4 miles to where it takes a 90-degree turn right (south).
 Follow the well-worn dirt road about another mile to park at the Road Ends sign.
 Look south to see the overlook.